liamkinne/website/html/posts/phantom.md

 - Pin functions as objects rather than slow single functions.
 - Greater interoperability between projects and platforms.

+Some goals for the future are:
+- Adding support for the BBC micro:bit
+- Developing an IDE for ease of use when uploading code
+- Creating documentation to help attract new users

 You can find the whole project [here](https://github.com/PhantomEmbedded/).